 Number of vertebrae involved

-Single-level spinal fusion time typically ranges from 2 to 3 hours, with a focus on fusing just one spinal segment.
-The shorter duration is due to less extensive surgical exposure, dissection, hardware placement, and overall complexity.
+Single-level spinal fusion typically takes 2 to 3 hours.
+The surgeon focuses on fusing just one spinal segment.
+Shorter duration comes from less extensive surgical exposure, simpler dissection, and straightforward hardware placement.

-Multi-level spinal fusion surgery length usually ranges from 4 to 6 hours due to greater surgical exposure, additional instrumentation (e.g., screws, rods, cages), and potential supplementary procedures like decompression or laminectomy.
-These cases demand more extensive preparation and meticulous attention to detail across multiple spinal segments.
+Multi-level spinal fusion usually takes 3 to 5 hours.
+These cases need greater surgical exposure, additional instrumentation (screws, rods, cages), and often supplementary procedures like decompression or laminectomy.
+Multiple segments require more preparation and careful attention to detail.

 Surgical technique